muecoin/Guides/ufw-firewall.md

 #  Setting up a simple firewall
 Additional steps to improve the hot node is to install a service that restarts your masternode in case it crashes, and a firewall to help the networking performance and reduce the risk of malicious network activities.
+This small guide is for a Ubuntu server setup.

 Let's get a simple firewall up and running: